aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Autofits the columns width.

+**Remarks**

 AutoFitColumn is an imprecise function.

 **Parameters:**
 | Parameter | Type | Description |